kimoppalfens/kimoppalfens.github.io/_posts/2018-12-12-MiniMVP MMSDE.md

 For those of you who have never attended the Midwest Management Summit (MMSMOA), it is one of the best conferences out there with a strong focus on Microsoft Systems Management.
 This obviously includes a lot of Configmgr and Intune,but Windows 10 and Azure also get their share of attention.

 Sessions are always 2+ speakers and last about 1h45 minutes!
-That's roughly 1hour of presentation/demo's and 45 minutes of Q&A. This presents a great opportunity to ask any questions that you might have on the topic you just heard.
+That's roughly 1hour of presentation/demo's and 45 minutes of Q&A. This presents a great opportunity to ask any questions that you might have on the topic you just heard about.

 A regular edition of MMS is capped at around 750 attendees.
 This is rather small compared to some of the HUGE events that are out there.
 As such, there is a lot of opportunity for networking and connecting with speakers or the product group.
 In Minnesota, the product group was always camping just outside the large conference rooms and you could just walk up to David James (Director of Software Engineering @ Microsoft) and discuss your SCCM issues :)

-This Desert edition was even smaller and had less than 180 speakers, sponsors, and attendees combined.
+This Desert edition was even smaller and had 180 people, speakers, sponsors...

 To make things more "causal", there are the informal beer-session.
 Monday evening ended with a beer-session called "CM Product team - Drinking & Thinking" and allowed the attendees to ask questions to the product team. (spoiler alert : SCCM is NOT DEAD)